 Some general formatting guidelines are:

-- Contrast/Text Colour – a dark text on a light background is best and good contrast between the two for example black on yellow not red on pink.
+- Contrast/Text Colour – a dark text on a light background is best and good contrast between the two for example black font on off white background.

 - When using abbreviations and acronyms give them in full on the first occasion they are used.